rishabhm1508/React-Dev/README.md

 ## Shimmer UI

 - Instead of loader, it is good practice now to use shimmer UI, which is more pleasing to the eye.

+## Types of testing ( developer )

+- Unit Testing
+- Integration Testing
+- End to End Testing

+# Testing up testing library

+- Install React Testing Library
+- Install Jest
+- Install Babel Depedencies
+- Configure Babel in app
+- Configure parcel config file to disable default babel transpilation